 “We’re all appalled at the level of violence that was used by whatever agency came to mutual aid (at Occupy Oakland),” Councilmember Linda Maio said at the meeting.
 “It was just totally overkill.”

-Andrea Pritchett, a Copwatch member who brought a complaint to the city’s Police Review Commission in March regarding the mutual aid pact, expressed concern that the agreements do not contain the criteria necessary to certify that mutual aid is only being used for actual public safety threats.
+Andrea Prichett, a Copwatch member who brought a complaint to the city’s Police Review Commission in March regarding the mutual aid pact, expressed concern that the agreements do not contain the criteria necessary to certify that mutual aid is only being used for actual public safety threats.

 “Are we supposed to come every time … there’s a uncomfortable political situation and we need to make it look like an emergency?”
-Pritchett asked at the meeting.
+Prichett asked at the meeting.
 “Mutual aid has deteriorated into sort of a cover for suppressing free speech.”

 According to the state’s Law Enforcement Mutual Aid Plan, it is the Alameda County Sheriff’s Office’s responsibility as the area’s mutual aid coordinating entity to “evaluate requests for assistance from local agencies.”